A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 Another way to phrase this is “what do you want people to remember you for”?
 When they hear your name, what do they think?

-You can do this through research (online surveys, zoom 121s), and free tools like surveymonkey can be great in doing this cost-effectively.
-Make sure you keep surveys short and that the answers will give you useful information that you can use.
+Yes, that means research.
+You can use different methods (online surveys, zoom 121 chats, group sessions), and free tools like surveymonkey can be great to do this cost-effectively.
+Make sure you keep surveys short and very importantly that the answers give you useful information that you can use.

 Spend time on this.
 It’s important.